clint-bg/comptools/_sources/topics.md

 - Regression and Interpolation
 - Solving Linear Equations with Linear Algebra
 - Solving Nonlinear Equations with Solver
-- Solving Differential Equations with Euler and RK4
 - Completing repetitive tasks with VBA
-- Solving Differential Equations with VBA
 - Pivot Tables

 ```{tableofcontents}